Ranking the vile exploits of one of horror’s most enigmatic figures

 The Dream Child does irreparable damage to a character who once breathed new life into the slasher sub-genre.
 Gone are the gunslinger stance and sadistic cackle, replaced instead by a walking Christmas cracker packed with cheapskate jokes that would leave an infant yawning from overexposure.
 On the subject of Batman and Robin, it even throws in a Krueger variation known as “Super Freddy”, a shameless plug for Innovation Publishing’s short-lived comic series, which would lead the company to bankruptcy by 1992.

 The movie’s premise is just ridiculous: Krueger attempts to possess Alice’s unborn child with the intention of being born back into the real world, where his powers and dreamworld dominance will no longer exist.
 If his only goal is to kill children, why not remain exactly where he is, a realm where he is above the law and seemingly immortal?
 The movie also makes the mistake of trying to provide a humanising backstory for the kind of supernatural entity that suffers for it.
-We even see Robert Englund unmasked, a mythos-crushing move that all but killed the character’s supernatural pull.
+We even see Robert Englund unmasked, a mystique-crushing move that all but killed the character’s supernatural pull.

 In the end, it’s difficult to understand exactly who this movie is for.
 Krueger was already a pop culture phenomenon with kids who had somehow come to idolise the movie’s child slayer, and though the movie was rated R and various anti-violence groups had made their presence felt, it’s apparent by the movie’s fantastical tone and ruthless merchandising that it was partially made with a younger demographic in mind, even if it did give us a backstory explaining Krueger’s birth as the result of the gang rape of a nun in a mental asylum.
 I mean, really?!